alexeiskachykhin/node-alienfx/README.md

 [Node.js][Node] native extension for Dell [AlienFX][AlienFX] API.

 This module offers bindings for AlienFX API provided by AlienFX.dll.
-The main desing goal of this project is to keep JavaScript bindings close to their native counterparts as much as possible.
+The main design goal of this project is to keep JavaScript bindings close to their native counterparts as much as possible.
 It allows line-by-line porting of existing AlienFX enabled apps to [Node.js][Node].
 Provided APIs feels bit alien to JavaScript so high-level wrapper around `node-alienfx` is comming soon.
 Stay tuned.

 Installation
 ------------